SF60 Super Compost / Soil Improver Detailed Product Q&A

 Is SF60 a type of compost?

 Not really.
-Compost (like SF60) is a soil improver and slow release fertiliser (using dictionary definition).
+Compost and SF60 are both soil improvers and both supply slow-release nutrients.
 However compost contains ~95% partially degraded pieces of organic matter and ~5% colloidal humus.
 SF60 is 20% biochar, 40% colloidal humus, 7% trace minerals and NPKs and around 33% POM (ie compost).

 Can I use SF60 as a compost activator?

-Yes because it contains soil microbes, biochar and colloidal humus – all of these will activate/inoculate compost.
+Yes.
+It contains soil microbes, biochar and colloidal humus – all of these will activate/inoculate compost.
 However, you are using a fully formed soil additive.
-To convert your compost into your own version of SF60, it is better to start add the SoilFixer compost humification agent and raw biochar.
+To convert your compost into your own version of SF60, it is better to add the SoilFixer compost humification agent and raw biochar.

 Is SF60 a source of trace minerals